gerardcarbo/virtual-repeat-angular/README.md

 # Acknowledgements

-Derived from previous work of <a href="https://nya.io/uncategorized/make-a-list-view-in-angular/">Bob Yuan</a> but using a offsetter div instead of absolute item positioning.
+Derived from previous work of <a href="https://nya.io/uncategorized/make-a-list-view-in-angular/">Bob Yuan</a> but using an offsetter div instead of absolute item positioning.
 Revamped also to support asynch and reactive collections, and variable height rows.